 The following considerations for message communications are suggested:

 Relevance of the information

 Readability and design

 Digital Signage at Penn State Scranton is standardized on the FourWinds Interactive software package, chosen by RFP for the entire University.
-Digital Signage will be placed in the following locations:
+Digital Signage is in the following locations:

 Study Learning Center - 2 locations, Main Floor and Lower Floor

 The following departments are responsible for content on their digital signage installations:

 Dawson Building and Campus Wide messages - Coordinator Community Relations & Communications

 Study Learning Center - Assistant Director Programs, Student Activities